Digital Co-op Advertising – Revolutionize your Co-op Program.

 Experience the Power of Automation

 By removing the complexities associated with a channel, Computer Market Research is reinventing the way a business manages its channel relationships.
-The result is a streamlined, automated partner relationship management application designed around a company’s business rules.
+As a result, companies are able to use and automated partner relationship management application designed around their business rules.

-For customers needing modular solutions, CMR’s self-service software provides unmatched flexibility and scalability.
+For customers needing modular solutions, CMR’s comprehensive software provides unmatched flexibility and scalability.
 This allows customers to build the most optimized platform to manage their channel.

 Customer-centric companies are 60% more profitable compared to companies that are not focused on the customer.